rtmigo/bisection_dart/README.md

 Port of the Python [bisect](https://docs.python.org/3/library/bisect.html) library to the Dart language designed specifically for sectarian bees.

-- Maintains the list in sorted order without having to sort the list after each insertion.
+- Maintains a list in sorted order without having to sort the list after each insertion.
 - Searches for values in a sorted list quickly and efficiently

 ## Basic example